 More on her research

 Professor Schmid-Petri occupies herself with one of the central challenges of our times: communication of and about scientific and political topics in a new, digitally connected (media) environment.
-She also analyses public debates on various political issues such as climate change.
+She also examines public debates on various political subjects, such as climate change, and tests methods of automated data analysis in her research.
 An overview of the main areas of her research

 Schmid-Petri, H., Reber, U., Arlt, D., Elgesem, D., Adam, S. & Häussler, T. (accepted).
 A dynamic perspective on publics and counterpublics: The role of the blogosphere in pushing the issue of climate change during the 2016 US presidential campaign.
 Environmental Communication.